aarushisingh2004/Task/README.md

 # Task 3: Vector Search for Similar Tasks (MongoDB)

+• Integrated semantic search using sentence-transformers and MongoDB vector indexing.
+• Generated task description embeddings using a Python microservice (MiniLM).
+• Stored vectors in MongoDB and created a vector index using $vectorSearch.
+• Built /vector-search route to return tasks with similar meanings.
+• Added search bar in frontend to find related tasks like “study React” ↔ “revise JS.”

 ## Feature Overview:
 Implemented semantic search in the Task Manager using vector embeddings.
 This allows users to find tasks with similar meanings — not just keyword matches.
 For example, searching "buy groceries" can return tasks like "get milk" or "purchase eggs".